Open-Source Quantum Software Projects

 CAS-Alibaba Quantum Computing Laboratory – Superconducting Quantum Computer

-The CAS-Alibaba Quantum Company Laboratory is providing access to an 11-qubit superconducting quantum computing that is hosted on the Alibaba cloud.
-The hardware system is available through an online interface where users can write quantum circuits, remotely execute them, and download the results over the cloud.
-The website supports running a circuit on both the 11 bit quantum computer as well as a simulator.
-We have not found a manual for this system yet, but it uses a graphical interface which is mostly self-explanatory.
+The CAS-Alibaba Quantum Computing Laboratory is providing access to a 12-qubit superconducting quantum computing, the “Jiuzhang” optical quantum computer prototype and a larger superconducting quantum computer coming soon.
+The hardware systems are available through an online interface where users can write quantum circuits, remotely execute them, and download the results over the cloud using a graphical user interface.
+The website supports running a circuit on both the quantum computer as well as a simulator.
+The platform currently has over 5000 registered users that includes both scientific researchers and others interested in quantum technology.
 You can view a video demo showing usage of the system here and access the sign-up page to get on the system here.